Open Course Option for ASBA

 If you do intend to use a portfolio review as your assessment method for any courses, then you will also need to take Thomas Edison’s PLA-100/200 courses, which review the concept and methods of prior learning assessment and will show you how to document and articulate your prior learning through the creation of portfolios for assessment.
 Versions of these PLA courses are now openly licensed under a Creative Commons Attribution 4.0 license (CC-BY 4.0), and can be freely accessed here (PLA-100) (PLA-200).
 Note that you will not receive credit towards your degree for working through the open version of these courses.

-MILESTONE 3: Complete Thomas Edison’s Public Speaking Course
+MILESTONE 3: Complete Thomas Edison’s Information Literacy Requirement

-The only Thomas Edison State University required course that does not have a Saylor Academy equivalent is COM-209 Public Speaking.
+The only Thomas Edison State University ASBA degree requirement that does not have a Saylor Direct Credit Exam, TECEP, or Portfolio assessment option, is Information Literacy.

-If you are not able to satisfy the Oral Communication requirement via transfer credit from elsewhere, you will need to complete this course with TESU.
+If you are not able to satisfy this requirement via transfer credit from elsewhere, you will need to complete a course with TESU.
+Review TESU’s list of General Education courses to find one that fulfills this requirement.

 MILESTONE 4: Complete the Remaining Requirements